cipher-preet/Cricket_Bot_Realtime_Score/README.md

-STUMPZY_CRICKET/

-# 📁 STUMPZY_CRICKET – Project Folder Structure
+# 📁 Project Folder Structure

-**STUMPZY_CRICKET** is an intelligent backend system built with **FastAPI**, **LangChain**, and **MongoDB**, designed to provide real-time cricket match predictions, player statistics, and answer natural language cricket-related queries using LLM tools and custom prompts.
+**CRICKET BOT** is an intelligent backend system built with **FastAPI**, **LangChain**, and **MongoDB**, designed to provide real-time cricket match predictions, player statistics, and answer natural language cricket-related queries using LLM tools and custom prompts.

 This project is structured for scalability, modularity, and clean separation of concerns using **FastAPI**, **LangChain**, and **MongoDB**.